-Large file systems should be mounted only on systems with sufficient memory per allocation unit (32,768 file system blocks).
+Large files should be mounted only on systems with sufficient memory

+When a file system is mounted, VxFS keeps certain data structures in the kernel.
+As the size of the file system increases, the amount of data structures stored by VxFS also increases.
+The file system typically keeps approximately 128 bytes per allocation unit (32,768 file system blocks).
 This translates to a usage of 512K per 1 TB for an 8K block size file system (4 MB per 1 TB for a 1K block size file system).
 Therefore, large file systems must be mounted only on systems that have sufficient memory.
 The memory requirements for mounting large file systems are shown in the tables below.